Friday, December 31, 2021

 It is not easy.

-You wish that you could reimburse family and friends for all the things they have done (and continue to do) for you.
+You wish you could reimburse family and friends for everything they have done (and continue to do) for you.
 You know that saying thank you is not enough.
 It's the best you can do.
 Asking for help from other people.
 It is not easy.

 When the government is in your life they know everything about you.
 Everything from your interests to whether you sleep with your door open or closed.
 Anything may be asked at your ISP meeting.
 No question is off-limits.
 If you decline to answer you might be labeled evasive./ You remember being called evasive by a caseworker for the State of Missouri while you were still living in your house in 2014.
 You learned the consequences of refusing to answer a caseworker's questions.